AAA Magazines

 Mountainburg, Arkansas

-In a picturesque Ozarks valley in northwest Arkansas, Lake Fort Smith State Park is an inviting place for camping, hiking, mountain biking, fishing, and kayaking.
-The marina offers boat rentals, and there’s a seasonal swimming pool.
-(The pool isn’t part of the marina.)
+In a picturesque Ozarks valley, northwest Arkansas’ Lake Fort Smith State Park attracts outdoor enthusiasts with camping, hiking, mountain biking, fishing, and kayaking.
+The marina offers boat rentals and has a seasonal swimming pool.
 Hike the trails on your own or take guided nature hikes and lake tours.

-Backpackers also will appreciate the easy access to the 270-mile Ozark Highlands Trail.
+Backpackers will also appreciate the easy access to the 270-mile Ozark Highlands Trail.
 History buffs can explore a replica pioneer log cabin and covered wagon at the visitors center.
-Accommodations include 30 campsites, 10 cabins, and two lodges.
+Accommodations include 30 campsites, 10 cabins, and 2 lodges.

 Mandeville, Louisiana